-Ralph Fiennes’ 2nd film as director, the drama The Invisible Woman, is a haunting and magical tale that will really move you.
+Ralph Fiennes’ second film as director, THE INVISIBLE WOMAN, is a haunting and magical tale that will really move you.

-Even though Fiennes also acts in this, as a middle aged Charles Dickens at the height of his fame, the real star here is the amazing Felicity Jones as The Invisible Woman of the title.
-She’s Ellen (Nelly) Ternan, one of the actress daughters of Kristin Scott-Thomas’s Frances Ternan making their living touring in 1850’s Britain.
-Coming into contact with Dickens for a play he’s producing with his writer and friend Wilkie Collins (an always excellent Tom Hollander), it’s a transformative moment for both of them but in Fiennes superbly accomplished film, everything is beautifully underplayed and subtly nuanced.
+Even though Fiennes also acts in this, as a middle-aged Charles Dickens at the height of his fame, the real star here is the amazing Felicity Jones as THE INVISIBLE WOMAN of the title.
+She’s Ellen Ternan, “Nelly”, one of the actress daughters of Kristin Scott-Thomas’s Frances Ternan making their living in touring theatre in 1850s Britain.
+Coming into contact with Dickens for a play he’s producing with his writer and friend Wilkie Collins (an always excellent Tom Hollander), it’s a transformative moment for both of them but in Fiennes superbly accomplished film, everything is subtly nuanced and beautifully underplayed.

-The thought of Nelly embarking on a relationship with the famous writer would not only ruin her reputation but also his marriage to Joanna Scanlan’s collected wife and we watch all these momentous thoughts flicker across Jones’ expressive face.
+The thought of Nelly embarking on a relationship with the famous writer would not only ruin her reputation but also his marriage to Catherine (a quietly formidable Joanna Scanlan) and we watch all these momentous thoughts flicker across Jones’ expressive face.
 She really is an actor of incredible talent.
-Having been blown away by her performance opposite Guy Pearce in Drake Doremus’ drama Breathe In and enchanted by her turn in the romantic comedy Chalet Girl, here she delivers a mature and emotionally focused portrait of a woman trapped in both a relationship that fulfills her and within the constraints of the time.
+Having been blown away by her performance opposite Guy Pearce in Drake Doremus’ recent romantic drama Breathe In and enchanted by her turn in the 2011 romantic comedy Chalet Girl, here she delivers a mature and emotionally focused portrait of a woman trapped in both a relationship that fulfils her and within the constraints of the time.

-It’s in the framing of shots that Fiennes the director, working with cinematographer Rob Hardy, were I felt an example of how much he’d grown in boldness from his debut feature to this – they are perfectly chosen, giving an amazing sweep and scope to the movie.
-The pacing of the film too is also finely judged with the moving between the development of Dickens and Ternan’s relationship and flashbacks of her life years later with Tom Brooke’s softly-spoken schoolteacher.
+It’s in the framing of shots that Fiennes the director, working with cinematographer Rob Hardy, where I felt an example of how much he’d grown in boldness from his debut feature to this.
+They are perfectly chosen, giving an amazing sweep and scope to the movie.
+The pacing of the film is also finely judged, moving between the development of Dickens and Ternan’s relationship and scenes from her life in Margate 20 years later with Tom Brooke’s softly-spoken schoolteacher.
 Both are equally affecting and create a tension that’s as gripping as any thriller.

-It’s also here in these later scenes that Nelly strikes up a friendship with a local priest John Kavanagh, who can tell something enormous has happened to this seemingly collected young wife before arriving in this new life.
-He works out who she is and becomes her confidante, remarking how wonderful it must have been to be so close to a man whose work was ‘haunting and magical’.
+It’s also here in these later scenes that Nelly strikes up a friendship with a caring, local priest played by John Kavanagh, who can tell something enormous has happened to this seemingly-collected young wife years before.
+He works out who she is and becomes her confidante, remarking how wonderful it must have been to be so close to a man whose work was described as ‘haunting and magical’.
 That closeness came at a high price though and the shots of Jones being lost in a moment of remembrance for what her life used to be, are like a shot to the heart.